eddiewebb/concourse-pipeline-bosh-virtualbox/readme.md

 # Concourse Pipeline on BOSH Playground

+## What
+This project provides the steps, configuration and samples to instantiate a the latest concourse pipeline release, managed by bosh-lite on your local machine using VirtualBox.

+## Why
+Why use the effort to learn and configure bosh just to run concourse pipeline on virtual box?

+Concourse standalone/binary install on Vagrant does not allow the invasion we need for proxy config and such.
+So BOSH is the only route to get at the internal config needed.
+For those in a corporate environment, slow internet, or other restrictions, a true IaaS may not be readily available, and VB provides means to learn and develop against concourse.

 ## Folders
+Note: These folders may not exist until you run bin/bootstrap.sh.
+But keep readin before you do!

 - `boshlite`
     the bosh-lite vagrant image to start a local machine in virtul box or remote in aws.
 See bosh-lite docs.
 - `samples`
     sample manifests and files fro managing the bosh/conousre install
 - `releases`
     tarballs and the like required to run bosh/concourse (you will need to download these from bosh.io)

-## Why
-Why use the effort to learn and configure bosh just to run concourse pipeline on virtual box?

-Concourse standalone/binary install on Vagrant does not allow the invasion we need for proxy config and such.
-So BOSH is the only route to get at the internal config needed.
-For those in a corporate environment, slow internet, or other restrictions, a true IaaS may not be readily available, and VB provides means to learn and develop against concourse.

 ## Configure Virtual Box